pgorman/dangerjaunt/minirules.md

 The attacker rolls damage after a hit, and deducts the damage rolled from the target's hit points.
 Any character or monster reduced to zero or fewer hit points dies.

+## Evasion and Pursuit ##

+One side, having stumbled into a disadvantageous situation, may try to evade the encounter altogether, so long as the other side has not taken them by surprise.
+If it is monsters fleeing, the players decide whether to pursue them.
+When player characters flee monsters, the referee consults the Monster (Re)actions table;
+a result of "hostile" means the monsters give chase.

+If one side breaks from an active melee, ...

 ## Monster (Re)actions ##

 Monster reactions may be modified by the situation, rumors about the player characters, bribes, player character charisma, allegiances or antipathies with other dungeon factions, etc.